microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

 implementation-defined.

-Two consecutive square bracket tokens shall only appear when introducing an attribute-specifier.
+Two consecutive square bracket tokens shall only appear when introducing an _attribute-specifier_.
 Any other occurrence of two consecutive square brackets is ill-formed.

 ### Removal of HLSL Annotation Syntax